G M Morrison Charitable Trust

 Overview

-The G M Morrison Charitable Trust (formally known as the Gordon Macgregor Morrison Charitable Trust) was established by trust deed dated 23rd May 1970, as amended by resolution passed 20th August 1984.
+The G M Morrison Charitable Trust (formally known as the Gordon Macgregor Morrison Charitable Trust) was established by trust deed dated 23rd May 1970.
 With annual expenditure of approximately £393,208 (2024) and an income of £379,934, the trust provides financial support to UK registered charities on a regular annual basis.
-The trust is administered by Currey & Co LLP, a solicitors firm specializing in private client work, trusts, and charities that has been serving clients since 1812.
+The trust is administered by Currey & Co LLP, a solicitors firm specialising in private client work, trusts, and charities that has been serving clients since 1812.
 The trust operates without paid trustees and distributes grants across education, social welfare, and medical causes throughout the UK.

 Funding Priorities